GreenfieldTech/lambda-route53-updates/README.md

 Java AWS Lambda package that receives notifications to update Route53 Hosted Zone DNS records.

-This configurable implementation allows AWS Auto Scaling Groups to send events to SNS topics that will cause Route53 DNS resource records to be updated with the IP addresses of launched instances.
+This configurable implementation allows AWS Auto Scaling Groups to send events to SNS[1] topics that will cause Route53 DNS resource records to be updated with the IP addresses of launched instances.

 Features: